x39OME/Recipe-App-AI/README.md

         * one of them will say "Surprise Me"
         * the "Scan Ingredients" button  Set up the types storage we will need for saving recipes and preferences later.

+        2 > Hook up the Gemini API so I can actually generate recipes when I type something like "butter chicken" and tap "generate".
+            It should call Gemini, get back the full recipe, and take me to the detailed screen showing:

+           * the title
+           * a description
+           * all the ingredients with amounts
+           * a step-by-step instruction in a nice timeline layout
+           * stats like prep time, cook time, servings, and calories  It should do the same thing but with a random recipe idea.
 ```

 ## Preview Final Project